rrmdn/react-immersive/README.md

 ## Usage

 Pass your initial state as the first argument, followed by an actions creator on the second argument.
-An actions creator accepts a modifier function that lets you modify the initial state directly inside each of actions that you create -- which I like to call it `draftState`.
+An actions creator accepts a modifier function that lets you modify the state (I prefer to call it `draftState`) directly inside each of actions that you create.

-Please head to (immer's documentation)[https://immerjs.github.io/immer/docs/introduction] if you haven't heard of it.
+Please head to [immer's documentation](https://immerjs.github.io/immer/docs/introduction) if you haven't heard of it.

 ### Initialization